top of page

 Asia

-In Nepal, our partner is Shakti Samuha, a group comprised of former sex workers that helps other young women trying to recuperate from their time in this destructive industry.
-Shakti receives NCP grants for women and girls and hosts NCP Learning Tours.
+In Nepal, our partner is Shakti Samuha, a group founded by trafficking survivors that works to prevent trafficking and helps young women trying to recuperate from their time in this destructive industry.
+Shakti receives NCP grants for women and girls, as well as funds for survivors to plant trees in their communities, and hosts NCP Learning Tours.
+We also have a separate initiative called Beyond Fifth Grade to support girls from the Chepang ethnic group, for whom school had been over after fifth grade.

 United States

 The Gwich'in people of Arctic Village, Alaska have hosted NCP Learning Tours since 2003.
-Participants learn about Gwich'in culture and current lifestyle, and about their reliance on the Porcupine Caribou Herd for food.
+Participants learn about Gwich'in culture and current lifestyle, and about their reliance on the Porcupine Caribou Herd as spiritual companions as well as for food.
 The Gwich'in are the primary advocates for preventing oil drilling along the coastal plain of the Arctic National Wildlife Refuge, as this is the birthing grounds for the caribou.
-Key contacts are Sarah James and Charlie and Marion Swaney. (photo album from 2018 Learning Tour)
+Key contacts are Sarah James and Charlie and Marion Swaney. (photo album from 2024 Learning Tour)

 Since 2016, NCP has been in relationship with the Dine' (Navajo) of New Mexico through our partner, Lybrook Community Ministries.
-Our Learning Tours visit each summer, we join with the Dine' in advocacy campaigns (especially related to the extractive industries), and offer occasional support related to the Covid crisis as well as housing. (photo album a recent Learning Tour).
+Marlene Thomas and Erik Dennison are the leaders there.
+Our Learning Tours visit each summer, we join with the Dine' in advocacy campaigns (especially related to the extractive industries), and offer occasional support related to needs of the community (photo album a recent Learning Tour).

 NCP also collaborates with co-conspirators in and around our Sustainable Living Center in Harrisonburg, VA.
 These include James Madison University, Bridgewater College, Eastern Mennonite University, as well as offering gardening and composting workshops for local elementary schools.
 We also support Give Solar, which is putting solar panels on all Habitat for Humanity builds in the area.
 Up at our site in Starksboro, VT, we collaborate with municipal governments, 350.org, nearby colleges and local congregations to foster food and energy security and to educate and activate about climate change.